By Jeff Eriks, Cambridge Companies

 Designing A Truck Maintenance Facility

-Factors such as layout, sizing, equipment and amenities can make significant impacts on a facility’s operational efficiency.
+Factors such as layout, sizing, equipment, and amenities can impact a facility’s operational efficiency.

-There are many decisions that go into designing a truck maintenance facility, but some key points can most impact the overall design and programming of the space.
-These factors include the layout, sizing, equipment and amenities of the facility, and do not pertain as much to the aesthetics and other criteria.
-This is because it is important to make sure the facility is designed to get trucks in and out of the facility in a safe, efficient manner.
+Many decisions go into designing a truck maintenance facility, but some key points can most impact the overall design and programming of the space.
+These factors include layout, sizing, equipment, and amenities of the facility that do not pertain to the aesthetics and other criteria.
+As a result, this is to make sure the facility is designed to get trucks in and out in a safe, efficient manner.
 Operationally efficient facilities make your whole company run smoother.

 Point 1: Types of trucks

-The type of truck matters because you need to completely understand what type of maintenance you will be doing in the facility.
-Identifying the types of trucks will determine the length of the bays needed, as well as the clear width between walls and other obstructions like storage racks, and supplemental equipment like truck lifts, large tools or toolboxes.
+The starting point to truck maintenance facility design is to identify the types of trucks you are servicing.
+The type of truck matters because you need to completely understand what maintenance you will be doing in the facility.
+The types of trucks determine the length of the bays required.

-Once the vehicle types being serviced by the facility have been determined, operators should consider whether the shop is going to incorporate a wash bay or work areas for container repair.
-These aspects can necessitate a whole separate list of questions that would need to be discussed in more detail.
+Once the vehicle types serviced by the facility are determined, operators should consider whether the shop will incorporate a wash bay or work areas for container repair.
+These aspects can necessitate a whole separate list of questions that will need to get discussed in more detail.